couchbase/kv_engine/docs/rbac.md

 keys:

 * `scopes` An object containing all of the scopes the user have access to.
-The key is the scope id, and the value is a scope object (see below).
+The key is the scope id written in hex preferred with a 0x prefix), and the value is a scope object (see below).

 * `privileges` The privileges the user have to this bucket